julianhyde/quidem/HOWTO.md

 # Release

-Make sure that `mvn clean install site` runs on JDK 1.6, 1.7, 1.8, on Linux and Windows.
+Make sure that `mvn clean install site` runs on JDK 8, 9 and 10 on Linux, macOS and Windows.
 Also check [Travis CI](https://travis-ci.org/julianhyde/quidem).

 Update the [release history](HISTORY.md),